sinorga/MuranoCLI/README.markdown

 If this is a new project, you will also need to run `murano assign set` to connect the product and solution.

-If this is an existing project, you want to run `murano syncdown -V`
+If this is an existing project, you want to run `murano syncdown -V` after running `murano init`.

 Now do stuff, see what changed: `murano status` or `murano diff`.
 Then deploy with `murano syncup`